ying4643li/github.io/_pages/about.md

 ## About Me
 I’m passionate about helping students conquer challenging STEM subjects.
 My Electrical Engineering studies give me a deep understanding of Physics, Circuits, and Mathematics, which I bring directly into my tutoring sessions.
 Over the years, I’ve guided students of all levels to achieve better understanding, higher confidence, and improved exam results.
-**H2 Tutoring Philosophy**: I focus on step-by-step explanations, practical problem-solving, and real-life examples.
+**Tutoring Philosophy**: I focus on step-by-step explanations, practical problem-solving, and real-life examples.
 Lessons are fully tailored to each student’s pace and learning style, ensuring they understand concepts deeply and can apply them confidently.

 ---
 ## Services